azaleafrayha/hanoi-recursive-algo/README.md

 * Stacking the discs based on Hanoi rules
 <br><br>

-NOTE = STILL A LOT OF WORK TO DO :( <br>
+NOTE! <br>
-I got school assignments with tight deadlines, this project will probably take longer than usual to complete but I'll try my best to get it down quickly.
+I got school assignments with tight deadlines, this project will probably take longer than usual to complete, but I'll try my best to finish it as fast as I could.